-These days are certainly the "last days," the "perilous times" described in II Timothy 3:1-8.
+These days are certainly the "last days," the "perilous times" described in 2 Timothy 3:1-8.
 All the signs that the scripture gives here are certainly manifest in fullness in our day.
 In Isaiah 60:1-2, the prophet describes what he foresaw in similar terms.
 In verse 2, he tells us that "darkness shall cover the earth, and gross darkness the people."
-However, in verse 1 this hope is given in contrast to the darkness: "Arise, shine; for thy light is come, and the glory of the Lord is risen upon thee," and further in verse 2, "But the Lord shall arise upon thee, and His glory shall be seen upon thee."
+However, in verse 1 this hope is given in contrast to the darkness: "Arise, shine; for thy light is come, and the glory of the Lord is risen upon thee," and His glory shall be seen upon thee."